account931/MyOctober/MyOctoberX/ReadMe_OctoberCMS_Com_Commands.txt

 ====
-10.2 How use hasOne Relation to update/edit form with dropdown
+10.2 How use $hasOne Relation to update/edit form with dropdown.
+Not working
 #In model =>
     public $hasOne = [
 	    'getimgZ'  => ['\Dima\Myfirstplugin\Models\Myfirstplugin_images', 'key' => 'img_blog_id',  'otherKey' => 'id'], //Model, that model ID (i.e Myfirstplugin_images), this model ID